Bossemptélé massacre: Attack

 On 17 January 2014 Séléka fighters withdrew from Bossemptélé.
 With international forces largely absent, the next day Anti-balaka fighters attacked the city.
 The few armed Muslims and Séléka fighters who remained in the city tried to resist but were defeated.
 Anti-balaka then attacked Muslim civilians killing some of them.
 Some Muslims fled the city, while some took refuge at local Catholic mission.
-According to Amnesty International more than 100 civilians were killed during this massacre, including 70-year old imam.
+According to Amnesty International, more than 100 civilians were killed during this massacre, including a 70-year old imam.
 Most victims were adult men, but also included women, children and elders.
-Two days later four Muslim women were killed by anti-Balaka fighters.
+Two days later four Muslim women were killed by Anti-balaka fighters.
 Local religious officials tried to contact international forces to secure city for two weeks with no response.

 Aftermath

-On 1 March 2014 African peacekeepers evacuated 190 people from Bossemptélé, but 65 people were left behind including women, children and people with disabilities who were unable to climb onto the trucks.
-In April French forces came to the town and Anti-balaka fighters dismantled their checkpoints and returned to local villages.
+On 1 March 2014, African peacekeepers evacuated 190 people from Bossemptélé, but 65 people were left behind including women, children and people with disabilities who were unable to climb onto the trucks.
+In April, French forces came to the town and Anti-balaka fighters dismantled their checkpoints and returned to local villages.